 Mr. Sammurtok (interpretation): Thank you, Mr. Speaker.
-Good afternoon to the people of Chesterfield Inlet and Rankin Inlet.
+I say "good day" to the people of Chesterfield Inlet and Rankin Inlet.

-(interpretation ends) I would like to direct my question to the Minister responsible for Homelessness.
-I believe every community in Nunavut has a number of individuals who have no place to call home.
-They may stay with family or friends for periods of time, or they may try to keep warm and safe in the shack or tent.
+(interpretation ends) Mr. Speaker, I would like to direct my question to the Minister responsible for Homelessness.

+Mr. Speaker, I believe every community in Nunavut has a number of individuals who have no place to call home.
+They may stay with family or friends for periods of time or they may try to keep warm and safe in a shack or tent.

-Can the minister provide an update on how many homeless people are currently estimated to be living in Nunavut's communities, and clarify whether she had detailed information on the number of homelessness individuals in each community?
+Can the minister provide an update on how many homeless people are currently estimated to be living in Nunavut's communities and clarify whether she has detailed information on the number of homeless individuals in each community?
 Thank you, Mr. Speaker.